fayas-sir/KELLYMOWLV3/README.md

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
 We have nothing to do with the registered trademark

+### ABOUT KELLYMOWL

+  `THESE IS BGM BOT BY FAYAS SUBAIR CREATE DATE IS 2022 30 MARCH